Phase 1 Attendance and Late Arrival Policy

 7. Other circumstances of an extreme, unanticipated, and compelling nature

-Unexcused absences Heading link
+Unexcused Absences Heading link

-Reasons for absence that are considered unexcused
+Examples of absence requests that are considered unexcused by the curriculum administration include:

 1. Employment conflict